box/developer.box.com/content/guides/box-ai/index.md

 ### Generate text with Box AI

-You can use Box AI Platform API to generate text from scratch, from existing text within a Box Note, or based on a given document in Preview.
+You can use Box AI API to generate text from scratch, from existing text within a Box Note, or based on a given document in Preview.
 For example, you can ask Box AI to create a template